How to Deal With Guilt After the Loss of Your Beloved Dog

 Feeling guilty after the loss of a dog is more common than you think.
 Here’s how to deal with guilt after putting your dog down or somehow causing your beloved pet’s death.
 If you accidentally hurt your dog – or you put your dog to sleep and you regret it – you’ll find hope and healing here.

 I am so sorry for your loss.
 It’s heartbreaking to say goodbye to a dog; the grief and pain seems like it’ll consume and overwhelm you.
 I know how terrible it feels, especially when you were somehow involved with your dog’s death.
 But you are not alone.
-Read through the comments section, and you will be comforted to see how many people are dealing with guilty feelings after their dog dies.
+Read through the comments section below, and you will be comforted to see that you’re not alone.
+So many people are dealing with guilty feelings after their dog dies – and learning how to live without their best friends after pet loss.
 Writing about your experience can bring healing, and will help you process the grief and guilt you feel after the death of your beloved dog.

 In this article, you’ll find a variety of practical and emotional ways to deal with guilty feelings after your dog dies.
 It’s not an “20 step process” – these are simply ideas to help you work through the guilt, grief, and pain you feel.
 The most important thing to remember is that you’re not alone!
 Read through the comments section below, and you’ll see that whatever part you played in your dog’s death was a tragic accident.